davidcraft/SimKern/SIM1_README.md

 (MATLAB/Octave): `my_simulation.m` -> `my_simulation.m.u`

 In the simulation text file, the user should change model-specific parameters from singular values to randomly chosen values derived from a number of discrete and continuous probability distributions provided.
+This is performed by placing desired changable parameters between two dollar signs.

 Example(s) (MATLAB):